DougEdey/SB_Elsinore_Server/extras/BeagleboneBlackSetup.md

 The Beaglebone Black is similar to the Raspberry Pi, but with more GPIO and onboard Analogue in (that has a max of 1.8V)

+Please do not use a Kernel above 3.8, if you do get a new image, install the 3.8 kernel with ``` sudo apt-get install linux-image-3.8.13-bone67 ```

 Launching
 ============